ZenBot-V/AmNotBot/readme.md

 ![webscraper](webscraper.jpeg)

-Project Title: Job Listing Parser with Export (Remote Python Jobs)
+Project Title: Remote Python Job Scraper

 Description:

-This Python script fetches job listings from the "Remote Python Jobs" website (https://www.remotepython.com/jobs/) and extracts relevant information like title, URL, experience level (based on keywords), job type (remote/on-site), and a snippet of the job description.
+This Python script, originally developed as a Jupyter Notebook (remotepyscraper.ipynb), automates the process of scraping job listings from the "Remote Python Jobs" website (https://www.remotepython.com/jobs/).
+It efficiently extracts key information like job title, URL, experience level (based on keywords), job type (remote/on-site), and a brief description from the job listings.
 The extracted data is then exported to user-specified locations in CSV, Excel, and JSON formats for easy analysis and further processing.

+Functionality:

+Fetching Job Listings: The script sends a request to the "Remote Python Jobs" website and retrieves the HTML content of the job listings page.
+Parsing HTML: The HTML content is parsed using CSS selectors to pinpoint relevant portions related to individual job listings.
+Extracting Job Details: It extracts essential information from each job listing, including:
+Job Title
+URL (linking to the full job description)
+Experience Level (determined based on keywords in the job description snippet) Job Type (remote or on-site)
+Job Description Snippet
+Data Processing and Export: The extracted data is organized into a list of dictionaries, with each dictionary representing a single job.
+This structured data is then exported to:
+CSV (Comma-Separated Values) file
+Excel spreadsheet
+JSON (JavaScript Object Notation) file
 Installation:

 Clone this repository.